ibm-maximo-dev/maximo-swift-restclient/README.md

 var re : Resource = rs.create(jo: jo, properties: {"*"})
 ```

-### Update a Purchase Order (MXPO)
+### Update a purchase order (MXPO)

-To update a resource, we can use either the update() or the merge() API methods.
+To update a resource, you can use either the update() or the merge() API methods.
 The difference between them is about how they handle the related child objects contained in the Resource.
-In this section, we discuss an example using the PO Resource (MXPO) to best illustrate which method you should use for each scenario.
+This section discusses an example using the PO Resource (MXPO) to best illustrate which method you should use for each scenario.
 This example refers to two of the Maximo Business Object contained in the Resource, the PO (Parent) and the POLINE (Child).

 Say you have an existing purchase order with 1 PO Line child object.

-If you need to update the PO to add a new PO Line entry, you should use the merge() API method.
+If you need to update the PO to add a new PO Line entry, you must use the merge() API method.
 The merge process goes through the request <i>poline</i> object array and matches them up with the existing set of POLINE's (which is currently 1) and it determines which ones are new by comparing the value of the <i>rdf:about</i> property for each entry.
 If it finds a new entry on the request <i>poline</i> array, it creates a new POLINE and as result the PO object now contains 2 POLINE's.
 If it finds a match on the existing POLINE set, it updates the matched one with the request's POLINE content.
 If there are other POLINE's on the existing set that have no matches, they will be kept as is and won't be updated by this process.

-Considering the same scenario described above, if we use the update() API method instead, only a single PO Line is kept as result.
-If there are other PO Lines, they are deleted during the method's execution.
+Now consider you have the same purchase order with 1 PO Line entry, and you're assigning a new <i>poline</i> array (containing a new PO Line) to the PO object, but this time you are using the update() API method instead.
+What is the expected result for this operation?

+The update() method behaves differently about the way it handles existing child objects.
+Thus, any existing PO Lines are deleted during this method's execution.
 This occurs because the update process treats the request <i>poline</i> array as an atomic object.
 Therefore, it updates the whole POLINE set as a complete replacement.
-Thus, the update() method inserts the new PO Line or updates the matching PO Line and deletes all the other existing ones for that PO.
+Therefore, the update() method inserts the new PO Line or updates the matching PO Line and deletes all the other existing ones for that PO.

 It is important to mention that this behavior applies exclusively for child objects.
 Root objects may be updated using either API methods.

-In another scenario, suppose we have an existing PO with 3 POLINE's (1, 2, 3) and we would like to:
+In another scenario, suppose you have an existing PO with 3 POLINE's (1, 2, 3) and we would like to:

 ```
 1. Delete POLINE #1